Last Updated: Sept. 17, 2020

 Are White Rock’s Promenade and Pier open?

-The White Rock Pier reopened on Wednesday, June 17 and the Waterfront Promenade reopened on Tuesday, May 26.
+The White Rock Pier and the Waterfront Promenade are currently open.

-Please keep two metres or more apart from those not in your immediate circle and be kind and patient with others as we continue through BC’s Restart Plan.
+Please follow the signage, as well as any painted lines, and keep two metres or more apart from those not in your immediate circle.
+Let’s be kind and patient as we continue through BC’s Restart Plan.

 How has parking changed during the COVID-19 pandemic?

-All waterfront parking lots along West Beach and East Beach have reopened for the public.
+All waterfront parking lots including the West Beach Parkade on Vidal Street, have reopened to the public.
 Please follow all parking regulations as noted on the parking signs.
 For details, visit whiterockcity.ca/parking.

-All parks have been reopened, and the City’s four playgrounds reopened on June 1.
-We ask that people respect the social distancing rules of two metres (six feet) or more.
+All parks have been reopened, including the City’s four playgrounds.
+We ask that people respect the social distancing rules of two metres (six feet) or more, wash their hands frequently and stay at home if they are not well.

 What is happening with TransLink service?